SydneyLauren/city-sense/README.md

 ### Business Understanding
 Before a trip, travelers can find all sorts of information about what to do and where to stay at their destination, but it can be difficult to get a sense of a city’s ambience or feeling.
-This project uses natural language processing to identify the personalities of European cities and provide insight to potential visitors.
+This project uses natural language processing in python to identify the personalities of European cities and provide insight to potential visitors.

 ### Data Understanding
 First person anecdotes about European cities can be found on ricksteves.com and tripadvisor.com.
 I scraped the two sites for major cities in Europe using Selenium, Mechanize, and BeautifulSoup and combined the text from all of the articles and reviews for a given city.